 Despite this small size, Lanna Coffee serves a decent, western-style breakfast/brunch menu, plus a small selection of cakes, to go with its coffee.
 There’s the Red Lantern blend on espresso and a range of single-origin/single-estate Yunnan coffees to buy or to enjoy as a pour-over.

 You can read more of my thoughts after the gallery.

 The road to Lanna Coffee on Shanghai’s Yuyuan Road started in Beijing where Soloist Coffee Co. told me about Metal Hands, which in turn led me to The Corner, where I met the lovely Joyce.
 On learning I was returning to Shanghai, Joyce gave me a long list of coffee shops to visit.
 Top of that list, for me, at least, was Lanna Coffee.

 Yuyuan Road is in a busy area between the Jing An Temple and Nanjing West Road stops on Metro Line #2, bounded by Nanjing West Road to the south and Beijing West Road to the north.
-It’s not short of great coffee, including Manner Coffee, Blue King and Uncle No Name, while Sumerian Coffee, AUNN Café & Co. and Seesaw 433 are not far away.
+It’s not short of great coffee, including Manner Coffee, BLUEKING Coffee and the now defunct Uncle No Name, while Sumerian Coffee, AUNN Café & Co. and Seesaw 433 (which has also closed) are not far away.
 The street itself is narrow and busy, its north side lined by a row of small coffee shops, with Lanna Coffee at the western end.